Old Fashioned Peanut Butter Cookies

 Drop by tablespoon size cookie scoop onto the prepared baking sheet about 2 inches apart.
 They spread but not too much.
 There is no need to roll into balls.
 They bake up perfectly round.

 Bake for 12 to 15 minutes until golden brown.
-Remove from the oven, let cool for about 1 minute on the baking pan.
+Remove from the oven, and let them cool for about 1 minute on the baking pan.
 Transfer to a wire rack to cool completely.

 Serve and enjoy this old-fashioned peanut butter cookie recipe!